peter-tanner/Intel-Quartus-Dark-Mode-Windows/README.md

 ## Bugs

-- The IDE has a white band where the folding tabs are.
 - A box used in license setup still has a white background
+- The scintilla-based text editor has missing color (transparent) bar in the folding column which appears white.
+It appears we cannot change this using stylesheets (See [issue: Add a stylesheet for QScintilla](https://github.com/ColinDuquesnoy/QDarkStyleSheet/issues/122))